 The following functions allow for the propagation of errors when combining quantities by multiplication.
 The functions are declared in the header file gsl_sf_elementary.h.

+'''

+double gsl_sf_multiply (double x, double y)

+int gsl_sf_multiply_e (double x, double y, gsl_sf_result result)

+'''

-int $gsl_sf_multiply_e$ (double x, double y, $gsl_sf_result result$) [Function] This function multiplies x and y storing the product and its associated error in result.
+This function multiplies x and y storing the product and its associated error in result.